Focused & Proven Design

 Once applications are submitted, we focus on strategies for successfully transitioning to college.

-In the summer between their junior and senior year, STEP students participate in a 3-week Leadership Expedition in the wilderness of Alaska to cultivate self-confidence, courage, independence, and personal responsibility.
+In the summer between their junior and senior year, STEP students participate in a multi-week Leadership Expedition in the wilderness of Alaska to cultivate self-confidence, courage, independence, and personal responsibility.

 Students are confronted with conditions and activities that are, at first, totally foreign to them – mirroring the abrupt change they will experience when they leave home for college.
-By the final week, they are thriving in their new environment.
+By the end, they are thriving in their new environment.

 Students return with increased self-confidence, an enhanced ability to meet unfamiliar challenges, a greater sense of personal responsibility, and a recognition that they can tackle any challenge ahead of them as long as they believe in themselves and do the hard work.

 STEP partners with the National Outdoor Leadership School (NOLS) to provide this confidence-building experience.

 Students enter STEP in their sophomore year of high school.
 Applications are due in November.